 The College's long-term liabilities consist of accruals for compensated absences and workers' compensation, and the long-term portions of capital lease obligations for facilities machinery.
-The accrual for compensated absences consists of the long-term portion of compensatory time, sick and vacation pay relating to employees on the Commonwealth's payroll.
-The long-term portion of capital lease obligations amounted to \$44,178 and \$0 net of amortized discount, as of June 30, 2016 and 2015, respectively.
+The accrual for compensated absences consists of the long-term portion of compensatory time, sick and vacation pay relating to employees on the Commonwealth's payroll, and amounts to \$729,994 for fiscal year 2017.
+For fiscal year 2017, the College's liability related to worker's compensation amounts to \$268,729.
+At the end of fiscal year 2017, the long-term portion of capital lease obligations amounts to \$29,452.